alfredogiwisch/GPX600-digital-tachometer/README.md

 # GPX600-digital-tachometer
 Kawasaki GPX600 digital tachometer adapted from Josepino site suitable for others 4 cylinders sportbikes

 For a Kawasaki Ninja 600 I have doubled the clock oscillator to 20Mhz.
-Whit this modification the reading speed is improved but requires a diode OR signal mixer to twice the ignition frequency pulses.
+Whit this modification the reading speed is improved but requires a diode signal mixer to twice the ignition frequency pulses.

 I have also included an additional 7 segment display to complete the digits readout because original desing divides the RPMs by 10.
 In this way the displayed RPMs